Ramreddy2748/Ramreddy2748/README.md

 👋  Hello, I'm Seelam Venkata Ramireddy!
 👀 I am a B.Tech student specializing in Electronics & Communication Engineering.
 I have a strong passion for programming and innovation.
-🌱 I'm currently learning and expanding my skills in various programming languages, including C, Python3, DSA, and SQL.
+🌱 I'm currently learning and expanding my skills in various programming languages, including Python3, DSA, SQL and in various technologies like AI/ML and deep learning.
-💞️ I'm looking to collaborate on projects related to software development, or any innovative ideas that require programming expertise.
+💞️ I'm looking to collaborate on projects related to software development, Machine learning, Data Secience or any innovative ideas that require programming expertise.
 ## Projects

 - Blind Email Web Application: A Python-based web app that enables blind individuals to send and receive emails using speech recognition techniques.